Engels And Mathematics

 Summary Of My Main Objections To Dialectical Materialism

 Abbreviations Used At This Site

 Return To The Main Index Page

-This is the text as in appears at the Marxist Internet Archive [MIA]; I have re-formatted in line with the conventions adopted at this site: I have also added several links.
-The spelling has also been altered to conform to UK English.
-In addition, I have corrected a few minor, and one or two major typos (using the (updated) published article as my guide).
+This is Heijenoort's text as in appears at the Marxist Internet Archive [MIA]; I have re-formatted in line with the conventions adopted at this site.
+I have also added several links and spelling has been altered to conform with UK English.
+In addition, I have corrected a few minor, and one or two major typos (using the updated published article as my guide).
 I have also had to alter some of the symbols Heijenoort employed since they could not be reproduced by the editor I have used -- FrontPage.

 The Bibliography and references (for the whole of van Heijenoort's book, Selected Essays (Bibliopolis, 1985)), which weren't reproduced in the version at the MIA, are given on pp.153-166 of that work.
-I have now obtained a copy and will add, over the next few years, a list of these missing references (which I will endeavour to link to on-line sources wherever I can, or update with more recent versions of them).
-I have also restored the italic emphases Heijenoort included in the original article, which were also omitted from the version published at the MIA.
+I have now obtained a copy and over the next few years I will add in these missing references (which I will endeavour to link to on-line sources wherever I can).
+I have also restored the italic emphases Heijenoort included in the original article, which were omitted from the on-line version.

 Finally, I have added my own thoughts on Engels's 'dialectical' understanding of mathematics, and on Marx's attempt to render the Calculus consistent with 'dialectics', here and here.

 Friedrich Engels has passed judgment on many points in mathematics and its philosophy.
 What are his opinions worth?
 Important in itself, this question has a more general interest, for Engels' views on mathematics are part of his 'dialectical materialism', and their examination gives a valuable insight into this doctrine.